 Based on population pharmacokinetic (PK) analysis, following intravenous administration of trastuzumab emtansine in patients with HER2-positive metastatic breast cancer, the clearance of trastuzumab emtansine was 0.68 L/day and the elimination half-life (t1/2) was approximately 4 days.
 No accumulation of trastuzumab emtansine was observed after repeated dosing of intravenous infusion every 3 weeks.

-Based on population PK analysis, body weight, albumin, sum of longest diameter of target lesions by Response Evaluation Criteria In Solid Tumors (RECIST), HER2 shed extracellular domain (ECD), baseline trastuzumab concentrations, and aspartate aminotransferase (AST) were identified as statistically significant covariates for trastuzumab emtansine PK parameters.
+Based on population PK analysis, body weight, albumin, sum of longest diameter of target lesions by Response Evaluation Criteria In Solid Tumours (RECIST), HER2 shed extracellular domain (ECD), baseline trastuzumab concentrations, and aspartate aminotransferase (AST) were identified as statistically significant covariates for trastuzumab emtansine PK parameters.
 However, the magnitude of effect of these covariates on trastuzumab emtansine exposure suggests that these covariates are unlikely to have any clinically meaningful effect on trastuzumab emtansine exposure.
 In addition, exploratory analysis showed that the impact of covariates (i.e., renal function, race and age) on the pharmacokinetics of total trastuzumab and DM1 was limited and was not clinically relevant.
-In nonclinical studies, trastuzumab emtansine catabolites including DM1, Lys-MCC-DM1, and MCC-DM1 are mainly excreted in the bile with minimal elimination in urine.
+In non-clinical studies, trastuzumab emtansine catabolites including DM1, Lys-MCC-DM1, and MCC-DM1 are mainly excreted in the bile with minimal elimination in urine.

 Linearity/non linearity